-Prof Cowling is a fellow of the Royal Statistical Society and a member of the American Statistical Association.
-He is a Section Editor of the journal PLOS ONE, a Senior Editor of the journal Influenza and Other Respiratory Viruses, and a founding editor of the journal PLOS Currents: Outbreaks.
+Professor Cowling is a fellow of the Royal Statistical Society and a Fellow of the UK Faculty of Public Health.
+He is the Editor-in-Chief of Influenza and Other Respiratory Viruses, an Associate Editor of Emerging Infectious Diseases, a Section Editor of PLOS ONE, and a founding editor of PLOS Currents: Outbreaks.

 Cowling BJ, Jin L, Lau EH, et al. Comparative epidemiology of human infections with avian influenza A H7N9 and H5N1 viruses in China: a population-based study of laboratory-confirmed cases.
 Lancet, 2013; 382(9887):129-37. [link].